 The True Self Series

 Welcome!
-Over the next ten weeks, I will be encouraging you to reflect on your true self.
+This series is focused on encouraging you to reflect on your true self.
 Your true self transcends the habits and patterns you developed during childhood, as well as your cultural influences.
-Your true self is the wise seed within you that strives to experience the full expression of your connection to others, your sense of purpose, your joy and the recognition of your self-worth.
+Your true self is the wise seed within you that strives to experience the full expression of your connection to others, your sense of purpose, your joy, and the recognition of your self-worth.
 This authentic self is a reflection of your true nature and deepest desires.

 One of the benefits of the work I do with individuals and couples is clarifying and practicing how to identify and speak from this deeper sense of self.
 In this series, we will look at characteristics of the true self.